Forecast Aggregation via Peer Prediction: Peer Prediction Methods for PAS

-\begin{theorem} Under condition i and ii, and assuming that agents report truthfully, the expected rewards of {\DMI, \CA, \PTS} reflect a certain accuracy measure of agents.
-Particularly, \squishlist \item {\DMI} ranks the agents in the order of their reports' squared determinant mutual information w.r.t. the ground truth asymptotically ($|\N|,|\M|\rightarrow\infty$). \item {\CA} ranks the agents in the order of their reports' determinant mutual information w.r.t. the ground truth asymptotically. \item {\PTS} rank the agents in the inverse order of their signals' expected weighted 0-1 loss w.r.t. the ground truth asymptotically, when the mean prediction of all agents has a precision larger than 0.5 for both classes. \squishend \end{theorem} The determinant mutual information is introduced in~\cite{kong2020dominantly}\footnote{We note that mutual information does not directly imply accuracy in binary case.
-For example, a random variable $y'_i=1-y_i$ contains all information about with the ground truth $y_i$.
-But $y'_i$ is not an accurate indicator of the ground truth outcome $y_i$, as $y'_i$ always indicates the opposite of $y_i$.
-Therefore, we implicitly assume that agents' reported predictions $p_{i,j}$ are positively correlated with the ground truth $y_i$.}.
-We present the details and proof of the theorem in Section~\ref{sec_proof_thm_dim} of the appendix.
-Note that the first bullet point for {\DMI} in the theorem follows straightforwardly from Theorem 6.4 in~\cite{kong2020dominantly}
+\begin{proposition} Under Assumptions A1 and A2, and assuming agents report truthfully, the expected rewards of {\DMI, \CA, \PTS} reflect a certain accuracy measure of agents.
+In particularly, \begin{enumerate} \item {\DMI} ranks the agents in the order of their reports' squared determinant mutual information~\cite{kong2020dominantly} w.r.t. the ground truth asymptotically ($|\M|,|\N|\rightarrow\infty$). \item {\CA} ranks the agents in the order of their reports' determinant mutual information w.r.t. the ground truth asymptotically ($|\M|,|\N|\rightarrow\infty$). \item {\PTS} ranks the agents in the inverse order of their signals' expected weighted 0-1 loss w.r.t. the ground truth outcome asymptotically ($|\M|,|\N|\rightarrow\infty$), when the binary answer drawn from the mean prediction of all agents has a true positive rate and a true negative rate both above 0.5. \end{enumerate} \end{proposition} Item 1 in Proposition~\ref{thm_dmi_ca_pts} follows straightforwardly from Theorem 6.4 in~\cite{kong2020dominantly}.
+We present the proofs for the items 2 and 3 in Appendix~\ref{sec_missing_proofs}.
+We note that mutual information does not directly imply accuracy in the binary case.
+For example, a random variable $Y'_i=1-Y_i$ contains all information w.r.t. the ground truth $Y_i$.
+But $Y'_i$ is clearly not an accurate prediction of ground truth $Y_i$.
+However, when agents' forecasts $p_{i,j}$ are positively correlated to the ground truth $Y_i$, i.e., agents' predictions are better than random guess, then the mutual information does rank forecasts in the correct order, i.e., ranking the perfect prediction ($p_{i,j}=Y_i$) the highest and ranking random ones the lowest.